ethereum/EIPs/EIPS/eip-1.md

 The process governing permitted external resources is described in [EIP-5757](./eip-5757.md).

+External resources not so permitted **MAY** be included *at the Editors' discretion*.

+A complete reference to every external resource **MUST** be included in a Normative or Informative References section.

-External references not so permitted **MAY** be included at the Editors' discretion.
-We take several precautions to help ensure their continued accessibility.
-We follow [RFC 7322](https://www.rfc-editor.org/rfc/rfc7322.html) in requiring that outside references **MUST** be full citations, including author(s), title, publication information, and if available, a version number or other id.
-Links are acceptable, but **MUST NOT** be the sole information provided for a reference.
-Links **SHOULD** meet the Requirements for Origins of EIP-5757, and a Digital Object Identifier (DOI), where available, **MUST** be included.
-Within "fair use", relevant quotations from referenced works are encouraged, as the quote itself will not change.
+We take several precautions to help ensure the continued accessibility of all external resources.
+We follow the requirements of the [RFC 7322 RFC Style Guide](https://www.rfc-editor.org/rfc/rfc7322.html): references **MUST** be full citations, including author(s), title, and publication information -- URLs are acceptable, but **MUST NOT** be the sole information provided for a reference.
+In addition, Links **SHOULD** meet the Requirements for Origins in [EIP-5757](./eip-5757.md), and a Digital Object Identifier (DOI), where available, **MUST** be included.
+Within "fair use", relevant quotations from referenced works are encouraged, as embedded quotations will not change.

 Following the IESG Statement on [Normative and Informative References](https://www.ietf.org/about/groups/iesg/statements/normative-informative-references/), Normative references "specify documents that must be read to understand or implement the technology" whereas an Informative reference "only provides additional information".
 The Specification section of an EIP **MUST NOT** contain Informative references, and **SHOULD** contain all necessary Normative references.
-At the discretion of the Editors, Motivation and Rationale sections **MAY** include important Informative references -- these should be rare.
+Motivation and Rationale sections **MAY** include important Informative references -- these should be rare.

 #### Execution Client Specifications